pic

 julia>

-3-element Vector{Float64}: 1.0 1.41421 1.73205
+3-element Vector{Float64}:

-Broadcasting Operators With Single-Element Objects
+Broadcasting Operators With Scalars

-One exception to this rule occurs when broadcasting applies to vectors of equal size combined with scalars.
-In these cases, scalars are treated as objects having the same size as the vectors, with all entries equal to the scalar.
+One exception to this rule is when broadcasting applies to vectors of equal size combined with scalars.
+In such cases, scalars are treated as objects having the same size as the vectors, with all entries equal to the scalar.
 For example, given x = [1,2,3] and y = 2, the expression x .+ y produces the same result as defining y = [2,2,2] and then executing x .+ y.
 This is demonstrated below.

 x = [0,10,20]